 Species not threatened by extinction come in the first two categories, the ones most threatened come in the next three categories, and the ones extinct in some form are placed in the last two categories.
 Based on their range, population and habitat, the species are considered endangered if they fail to meet the desired limit.
 This is why some species can be of the least concern in some regions and endangered in others.

-Q2: What are Some Key Factors that decide whether a Species is Endangered or not?
+2. What are some key factors that decide whether a species is endangered or not?